 This time last week I was walking into Buku Music + Art Project for the very first time.
-I had been anticipating this festival since the lineup first dropped and I was beyond excited to finally be there.
-Taking place at Mardi Gras World along the Mississippi River this festival boasted unique industrial elements I hadn’t experienced anywhere else.
+I had been anticipating this festival since the lineup first dropped and I was undoubtedly excited to finally be there.
+Taking place at Mardi Gras World along the Mississippi River, this festival boasted unique industrial elements I hadn’t experienced anywhere else.

 Boats danced in the waters alongside attendees, trains ran parallel to the crowds, and fans danced the night away atop massive shipping containers.
 In addition to that, graffiti artists, roving DJ carts built on bike carts and food stands, and pop-up performances from dance squads and local talents made this a festival to remember.